vrettasm/PyGeneticAlgorithms/README.md

 -- (From Wikipedia, the free encyclopedia)

 <div align="justify">
-This repository implements a genetic algorithm (GA) in Python3 programming language, using only **Numpy** and **Joblib** as additional libraries.
-The basic approach offers a "_StandardGA_" class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
-More recently, the new "_IslandModelGA_" class was added that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the bst individuals, among the different island populations.
+This repository implements a genetic algorithm (GA) in Python3 programming language, using only Numpy and Joblib as additional libraries.
+The basic approach offers a "StandardGA" class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
+More recently, the new "IslandModelGA" class was added that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the bst individuals, among the different island populations.